makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 "There is a lot of documentation, but I find it in times too technical and not very suitable for beginners.

-I would prefer more of the youtube tutorials or even documentation written in the style of rapidoplone.readthedocs.org .
+I would prefer more of the youtube tutorials or even documentation written in the style of Rapido.

 It tells where to start, what steps to follow exactly and clearly."